pmd/pmd/docs/pages/pmd/projectdocs/decisions/adr-3.md

 * Anything in packages `internal` and `impl`
 * Inheritance-specific members of AST related classes and interfaces.
 E.g. adding a member to an interface shouldn't be considered API breaking
 * Setters in AST classes are private.
-They are only used in the parser
+They are only used in the parser.

 ### Separation between public API, internal and implementation